 The 2nd Annual Jerry Colyer Memorial Classic, sponsored by Virginia Tech Recreational Sports, aims to honor and support a fallen former co-worker.
 Proceeds from the tournament will go to support Colyer’s daughter along with one of his passions, student development.

-The tournament will be held on Saturday, April 29 in multiple facilities on Virginia Tech’s campus.
+The tournament will be held on Saturday, April 28 in multiple facilities on Virginia Tech’s campus.
+We have Men's and Women's Adult Divisions, along with youth, 3rd-12th grade.
 Along with a competitive environment, the tournament offers your team the chance to visit campus.

 Please contact D.J.
 Preston , firstname.lastname@example.org, or 540-231-3681 with questions.

 Jerry Colyer was a former Virginia Tech student and an employee of Recreational Sports for 16 years.
 Jerry was a loving soul to everyone he encountered and pivotal to the college experience of many students.
 His enthusiasm for his job and his commitment to the students under his direction were remarkable.
 Jerry spent countless hours at McComas Hall checking on staff, assuring the safety of the building, and trying to squeeze in his 500 crunches and pushups.
 His dedication was not just to a building, but rather to building what was happening inside.
 He was focused on providing opportunities and guidance to those who needed a first-time job, a second chance, or continual nudge to be better or do more.
 Many who knew Jerry say that he was impactful during their time as a student by helping them form strong social relationships, pointing them to necessary resources, investing in them, or simply encouraging wellness.
 These invaluable aspects aided those students in cultivating a lasting sense of connection to the Virginia Tech community.